kfkonrad/avalanche-boshrelease/README.md

 # BOSH release for avalanche

-This BOSH release and deployment manifest deploy a cluster of avalanche.
+This BOSH release and deployment manifest deploy an instance of avalanche.

 ## Usage